Site icon SafeMailer

 This tool indicates your sender score on a scale from 0-100.
 It is calculated as the % of ‘good’ emails Vs ‘bad’ emails.
 So if 60% of your emails in the past have been classified as ‘Good’ (not containing spam or malware etc.), then you will get a sender score of 60.

-Note that, in absence of a minimum amount of data on your domain, it will simply give you a sender score of 50%.
+Note that, in the absence of a minimum amount of data on your domain, it will simply give you a sender score of 50%.

 6. Postmaster Tools by Gmail